MKLepium/id2223-scalable-machine-learning/Lab2/README.md

 | Whisper-small                         | 18.48644  |
 | Whisper-medium (eval time: 4,5h)      | 12.34470  |

+We also had to run the Whisper-medium multiple times on google colab, since the local was not feasible for the medium model.
+The VRam of the 4060ti was just not enough.
+Additionally we had to run it multiple times since we ran out of computation time on colab a few times.

 ### Explanation for the for the evaluation: